 Case Study 1: Home Environment

-• Primary Router: Located in the living room on the ground floor.
+Primary Router: Situated in the living room on the ground floor.

-• ADSL Router (Repeater): Placed on the first floor in the hallway.
+ADSL Router (Repeater): Positioned on the first floor in the corridor.

-• Configuration: Used WDS mode to wirelessly connect the ADSL router to the primary router.
+Configuration: WDS mode was employed to wirelessly interconnect the ADSL router with the primary router.

-• Result: Successfully extended the Wi-Fi signal to the upstairs bedrooms, providing adequate coverage for streaming and online activities.
+Outcome: The upstairs bedrooms of the Wi-Fi signal were successfully extended with adequate coverage for streaming and online activities.

 Case Study 2: Small Office